miklevin/MikeLev.in/pipulate.md

   <img src="/pipulate-ai-seo.svg" alt="Pipulate Free & Open Source SEO with and for LLMs">
 </div>

+Pipulate is a packaging of Python Jupyter Notebooks for popular use.
+They look and feel like web apps, without you having to actually look at Python code.

+SEOs will probably know the concept of Notebooks as Google Colab.
+Pipulate is like that but without the cloud-dependencies, cost, or even having to look at any Python code.
+It also uses the power of your local machine for web browsing, running a local private AI to do your crawls, audits and stuff.

+Pipulate takes processes that you perfect in a Notebook -- ***processes*** that usually ***populate*** using ***Python Pandas,*** and other ***pip*** installed
+***packages***...
+That's what it is to Pipulate!
+That's what Pipulate is.

+---

+## Architecture & AI Introduction

-A **local-first, single-tenant desktop app framework** built with FastHTML, MiniDataAPI, and local LLM integration (via Ollama).
+Pipulate is a **local-first, single-tenant desktop app framework** built with FastHTML, MiniDataAPI, and local LLM integration (via Ollama).
 Designed to run like an Electron app—with full server-side state, minimal complexity, and reproducible environments using Nix Flakes. by [Mike Levin](https://mikelev.in/)

                  ┌─────────────┐ Like Electron, but full Linux subsystem │   Browser   │ in a folder for macOS and Windows (WSL)